ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-4. Display the logs of a running instance of the `keyref1` jobrun.
-You can use the `jobrun get --name keyref1` command to display details of this jobrun including the instances of the jobrun.
-The jobrun used the `url=myurl` key reference.
+4. Display the logs of a running instance of the `keyref1` job run.
+You can use the `jobrun get --name keyref1` command to display details of this job run, including the instances of the job run.
+The job run used the `url=myurl` key reference.

     ```
     ibmcloud ce jobrun logs --instance keyref1-0-0